Attempts being made to breathe new life into NDA after Patna opposition meet: Cong | Politics

 ''We are very sure that this is going to be a game changer for Indian political scenario and we are very happy to see that after the Patna meeting those who were saying that 'we are very comfortable in defeating the entire Opposition alone', have now started meetings, that is the real success of opposition unity,'' Venugopal said.

-He said the Opposition parties are all united by a common purpose to protect democracy, constitutional rights and the independence of institutions in this country.
+Asked who would be the leader of the alliance, Venugopal said, ''We have enough leaders, who have proved their mettle in various capacities.
+You don't worry about the leader, worry about the situation in the country.''
+He said the opposition parties are all united by a common purpose to protect democracy, constitutional rights and the independence of institutions in this country.

 ''These are all under attack from the BJP government.
 They want to silence the Opposition voice.
 They are using their agencies like the Enforcement Directorate, CBI to suppress the voice of Opposition.
 The disqualification of Rahul Gandhi was the biggest example of that,'' Venugopal alleged.